 SendNotifyMessage to trigger the malicious function handler.
 Roughly 8 months after the first documentation of PROPagate by Adam, FireEye discovered the RIG Exploit Kit delivering a dropper that used PROPagate.

-The basic idea of Shatter attacks is to misuse the message-oriented way that windows are architectured within Windows.
-Specifically, whenever applications use windows they essentially control these in a message-oriented way.
+The final category of code injections that we cover in this course is called Shatter attacks.
+The basic idea behind these injections is to misuse the message-oriented way that windows are architectured within Windows.
+Specifically, whenever applications use windows they control these in a message-oriented ways which is a very modular and effective way of managing windows.
 For example, when a key is pressed a messaged is sent to the currently active window stating this key was pressed.
-However, the way these messages are handled by the active window is, naturally, through message handlers, i.e. data structures that can be overwritten.
-Since a window can send messages to other windows on the desktop and we can overwrite memory using previously mentioned primitives, we can start to construct various attacks that write shellcode to a remote process and overwrite the message handlers of a given active window.
-This attack was first discussed in 2002, however, the technique remains relevant, and, in fact recently Hexacorn and modexp presented seven new ways of doing this.
+However, the way these messages are handled by the active window is through message handlers, i.e. data structures, and at certain times these can be overwritten with attacker controlled memory.
+Since a window can send messages to other windows on the desktop and we can overwrite memory using previously mentioned primitives, we can start to construct code injections by overwriting the message handlers in our target processes and then sending messages that trigger the respective handlers.

 Code injections are continuously being used and there is a trend of increasingly more novel techniques being researched by defenders as well.
 For example, even in 2019 alone modexp has presented at least 15 novel injections (many inspired by Hexacorn), and modern malware samples use long chains of code injections to execute on the target system, such as the recent Dridex that uses five in total.
 The novel techniques are much more specific than the traditional injection attacks, and are now targeted internal structurse within the target processes rather than relying purely on common APIs.
 We can safely expect more exploit-like scenarios in the future and also new ways of enforcing process separation.
 Furthermore, even Academia is now in the field as well, both researching how we can use system-wide execution to construct highly sophisticated malware that operates across many processes (malwash) and how to generically analyse novel injection techniques.
 Code injections are here to stay and the complexity of them will increase.
 We highly recommend getting started with these techniques if you aren't already, and also predict that we will find more defensive tools and techniques being developed in the near future.